hvo7/Loan-Default-Risk-Predictor/README.md

 # Loan Default Risk Predictor Using FOIA Bank Data

-The project aims to predict the risk of a loan default using data from U.S. financial institutions to help flag high-risk loans before a default happens.
+The project aims to predict the risk of a consumer loan default using data from U.S. financial institutions to help flag high-risk loans before a default happens.

+*Example: For this auto loan in 2025 in Louisiana, what is the probabiltiy that it will default within the next x months?"*

+By assessing high-risk loans in advance, we can help lenders take proactive measures to mitigate losses and thus increase profitaability.

+*Note that because this model is related to loans, we must be careful and consider any potential disciriminatory bias based on protected attributes*

 ## Tools & Stack
 * Data Ingestion: **Pandas**, **PySpark**